onflow/fcl-js/packages/fcl/README.md

 Those three aspects we call roles and are as follows, the payer, the proposer, and authorizers (one for each owner of state).
 The most common intent will be that the Current User is responsible for all three roles, and by extension the wallet.
 What we need is the Current User to Authorize its participation as all three of the roles (payer, proposer, authorizer).
-Luckliy for us FCL makes this pretty easy, `fcl.currentUser()` has an `authorization` function that can be used to do just that.
+Luckily for us FCL makes this pretty easy, `fcl.currentUser()` has an `authorization` function that can be used to do just that.
 You will need `fcl.currentUser().authorization` in almost every standard transaction, usually multiple times, because of this we have aliased it to `fcl.authz`.

 Transactions also require a computation limit.
 This value will eventually be tied to the cost to the payer of the transaction, its in your best interest to keep it as low as possible.